mfidino/mfidino.github.io/publications.md

 <sup>\*</sup> denotes shared first authorship

-#### *In press*
+#### 2024

-[44] Murray, M. H., Buckley, J. Y., de la Sancha, N., **Fidino, M.**, Byers, K. A., Fyffe, R., and Magle, S. B. (*in press*).
-Widespread exposure to anticoagulant rodenticides among common urban mesopredators in chicago. *Science of the Total Environment*.

-[43] Palomo-Munoz, G., **Fidino, M.**, Werdel, T., Piper, C., Gallo, T., Peek, M., Ricketts, A., and Ahlers, A. (*in press*).
+[44] Palomo-Munoz, G., **Fidino, M.**, Werdel, T., Piper, C., Gallo, T., Peek, M., Ricketts, A., and Ahlers, A. (2024).
 Mesopredators have differing influences on prey habitat use and diel activity in a multipredator landscape. *Ecosphere*.

-#### 2024
+[Link](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.70006)

+[43] Murray, M. H., Buckley, J. Y., de la Sancha, N., **Fidino, M.**, Byers, K. A., Fyffe, R., and Magle, S. B. (2024).
+Widespread exposure to anticoagulant rodenticides among common urban mesopredators in Chicago. *Science of the Total Environment*.
+[PDF](../public/Murray_meso_2024.pdf)

 [42] Wierzal, N. K., Keeley, L., **Fidino, M.**, and Cronin, K. A. (*in press*).
 Can you dig it? the impact of a movable substrate ’dig pit’ on naked mole rat (Heterocephalus glaber) behavior and welfare. *Zoo Biology*.
 [PDF](../public/Wierzal_2024.pdf)